 Professor Frishman studied Biomedical Electronics at the Saint Petersburg Electrotechnical University (1984) and received a PhD in Biochemistry from the Russian Academy of Sciences (1991).
-Suppported by a Humboldt Fellowship, he pursued postdoctoral research at the Biocomputing Department of EMBL in Heidelberg (1991–1996).
+Supported by a Humboldt Fellowship, he pursued postdoctoral research at the Biocomputing Department of EMBL in Heidelberg (1991–1996).
 He subsequently joined the Munich Information Center for Protein Sequences as a senior scientist and later became Deputy Director of the Institute for Bioinformatics at the German Research Center for Health and Environment.
-In 1997, he co-founded the Biomax Informatics AG.
+In 1997, he co-founded Biomax Informatics AG.
 Professor Frishman was appointed to TUM in 2003.

 Key Publications (all publications)

 Qi F, Motz M, Jung K, Lassak J, Frishman D: “Evolutionary analysis of polyproline motifs in Escherichia coli reveals their regulatory role in translation”.
 PLoS Comput Biol.
 2018; 14(2):e1005987.Abstract

 Hönigschmid P, Frishman D: “Accurate prediction of helix interactions and residue contacts in membrane proteins”.
 J Struct Biol.
 2016; 194(1):112-123.Abstract